Blue Cross Blue Shield hospital/specialty coverage highlights:

 Student Health Insurance Plan members are covered for prescription medications purchased outside of the United States.
 A prescription drug claim form must be submitted for reimbursement.

 Complete the prescription Travel Override Worksheet and return it to Member Services with a copy of an official travel itinerary (i.e., e-tickets).
-This must be done at least three business days before you need to pick up your prescription.
-If you purchase a prescription while abroad, you can file for reimbursement, and you will be reimbursed at 100% of the cost minus the applicable copayment.
+Travel override requests can only be processed within 10 business days of the departure date and at least three business days before you need to pick up your prescription.
+If you purchase a prescription while abroad, you can file for reimbursement and you will be reimbursed at 100% of the cost minus the applicable copayment.

 Travel overrides can only be processed for a maximum amount of 6 months.
 All travel override requests are processed based on your last refill date and your travel dates/documentation provided.
 Students are only allowed to fill the amount of medication that our office has authorized.
 You can be held liable for any costs filled beyond the amount we authorize.